-Edward “Eddie” Regan Murphy is an actor and one of the stand up comedians, writer, producer, and singer from the United States.
-He rose to prominence as a daily solid member on the sketch comedy show Sat Night Live from 1980 through 1984.
+Edward “Eddie” Regan Murphy is an actor, writer, producer, and singer from the United States.
+He rose to prominence as a daily solid member of the sketch comedy show Sat Night Live from 1980 through 1984.

 Eddie Murphy’s brilliant moment saw stand-up comedy transformed into a rock-star art form.
 Sure, some comics were cool, but this ecstatically confident SNL breakout star strutted, preened, and drenched the audience in sex like Mick Jagger in Let It Bleed.